 Moving on, let’s discuss next what you should consider instead!

-In my Inner Circle complete technique course, I recorded a bonus video demonstrating some of the technical exercises that I use with advanced students.
+In the TopMusicPro complete technique course, I recorded a bonus video demonstrating some of the technical exercises that I use with advanced students.

 We’ll break down some of the examples and show you highlights from the video here: